compbiolabucf/PathwayTransformer/README.md

 ## Workflow
 ![alt text](https://github.com/compbiolabucf/PathwayTransformer/blob/main/pathwayTransformer.png)

 Please download and navigate to the main directory of this repository before executing any command.
-All the dependcies and libraries required to preprocess data and train the model can be installed inside a conda environment using the 'pathway_transformer.yml' script by executing command (it will take a while):
+All the dependcies and libraries required to preprocess data and train the model can be installed inside a conda environment using the 'pathway_transformer.yml' script by executing the following command (it will take a while):
 ```
 conda env create -f pathway_transformer.yml
 ```